papicella/PivotalSpringBoot/README.md

 git clone https://github.com/papicella/PivotalSpringBoot.git
 ```

-- Edit the pom.xml and specify the location direcory of the GCP SDK
+- Edit the pom.xml and specify the location directory of the GCP SDK

 ```
 			<!-- START plugin -->